Altinn/altinn-studio-docs/content/teknologi/altinnstudio/terms/_index.md

 ## Altinn Studio

 Altinn Studio are our tools for app development.
-Consists of Altinn Studio Designer, Altinn Studio Repos and Visual Studio Code.
+Consists of Altinn Studio Designer, Altinn Studio Repos and a local code editor / development tool (e.g. Visual Studio Code).

 Lets the developers create, edit, test and deploy applications.
 The apps are deployed as containers to a seperate infrastructure called Altinn Apps.